mantidproject/mantid/docs/source/release/v6.4.0/direct_geometry.rst

 - :ref:`DirectILLAutoProcess <algm-DirectILLAutoProcess>` now performs the full data reduction treatment for ILL direct geometry instruments for an empty container, vanadium, and sample, both for single crystal and powder.
 - :ref:`DirectILLCollectData <algm-DirectILLCollectData>` has two new properties: ``GroupDetHorizontallyBy`` and ``GroupDetVerticallyBy`` which allow for averaging pixel counts between the tubes and inside them, respectively, or for flat background calculations.
-- Autoscaling has been added to the :ref:`PelicanReduction <algm-PelicanReduction>` algorithm to ensure that the Q range to matches the energy transfer, as is default in the UI.
+- Autoscaling has been added to the :ref:`PelicanReduction <algm-PelicanReduction>` algorithm to ensure that the Q range matches the energy transfer, as is default in the UI.

 Bugfixes
 ########